alexpirine/docker-sshtun/README.md

 ## Kubernetes example

-The following example will forward all TCP connections to `localhost:8000` on _remote-host_ to the TCP port 8888 of your docker _your-app_ container.
+The following example will forward all TCP connections to `localhost:8000` on _remote-host_ to the TCP port 8888 of the _your-app_ container.

 ```yaml
 apiVersion: extensions/v1beta1